Leake tosses complete game, Mariners snap losing streak by unloading 14 runs, 5 homers on Astros

 This series was again trending toward a Houston sweep, following deflating losses during the first two games of the four-game set.
 Monday, the Astros escaped with a 4-2 win, after building a three-run lead in the first inning.
 Tuesday’s game was close until it wasn’t — with Seattle’s bullpen allowing seven late runs.

-But, the Mariners finally stopped the bleeding Wednesday, snapping a four-game slide by putting together a complete win that could act as the building block they’ve been searching for the past several weeks.
+But, the Mariners finally stopped the skid Wednesday, ending a four-game slide by putting together a complete win that could act as the building block they’ve been searching for the past several weeks.

+“We have been playing hard,” Smith said.
+“Things haven’t been going our way.
+But, today they did.
+It’s fun.
+It’s very enjoyable to come out with a win today.”

-Leake (5-6, 4.33 ERA) picked up where he left off during his last start, tossing a complete game for the first time this season, and collecting his second consecutive win and quality start — he’s pitched quality outings in eight of 13 starts this season, and has pitched six-plus innings 10 times.
+Leake (5-6, 4.33 ERA) picked up where he left off during his last start, tossing a complete game for the first time this season and fifth time in his career, and collecting his second consecutive win and quality start.
+He’s pitched quality outings in eight of 13 starts this season, and has pitched six-plus innings 10 times.

+“ If I can eat up innings and save the bullpen for a day, that’s a good day,” Leake said.

+He allowed Houston’s only run in the first inning, loading the bases on a pair of singles and a walk before Tyler White connected on a sac fly.
+But, that was it.

 Houston starter Brad Peacock (5-3, 3.20 ERA) gave up just one hit in the first four innings before the Mariners finally broke through in the fifth.
 Seager drew a leadoff walk, and Santana and Long both singled to load the bases with no outs.